yeahjack/chatgpt_zulip_bot/README.md

 * `/help`: print this usage information.
 * `/end`: end the current conversation.
 Bot will answer questions based on the context of the conversation.
 If a conversation reaches its 3000 token limit (you will see a message: "ERROR: OpenAI API rate limit exceeded.
 Please retry."), then you must restart the conversation with `/end`.

+# Testing

+If you forked this repo and did some changes, you can run the tests to make sure everything is working fine.
+Each time you push a commit, the tests will be automatically run by GitHub Actions.
+Note that you need to set `API_VERSION` and `OPENAI_API_KEY` in GitHub secrets.

 # Contributing and bug reports

 Feel free to leave an [issue](https://github.com/yeahjack/chatgpt_zulip_bot/issues) if you have any questions or suggestions.